-The designer, Albert Lemaitre was inspired by the style of the Mouche boats that sailed on the Seine in Paris.
+Designer, Albert Lemaitre was inspired by the style of the Mouche boats that sailed on the Seine in Paris, the first Cityrama bus was delivered in 1956.

 An anecdote about the enormous size of the Cityrama is that is was necessary to dismantle a wall of the workshop to take out the first copy which had a height of 4.35 meters.

 Now there is a campaign underway to restore the only surviving one, built in 1959.
-The Fédération Française des Véhicules d’Époque (dedicated to preserving French heritage) and Motul France (a French company specializing in the design, development and distribution of lubricants for engines) are tackling the project and fundraising through this website.
+Resting outiside in a field in Fresney Le Puceux, France, the Fédération Française des Véhicules d’Époque (dedicated to preserving French heritage) and Motul France (a French company specializing in the design, development and distribution of lubricants for engines) are tackling the project and fundraising through this website.
 They are aiming to raise 50,000 €, which seems incredibly low given all the work that needs to be done.
 (As of this article’s date – July 3, 2002, they have raised 21% of their goal — 10,952 €.)

 As you can see, this Cityrama coach needs to be completely restored.
 The mechanics reportedly work but the body has suffered from corrosion, and the canopy has not stood the test of time.
 Its restoration is being co-ordinated by ANAU (Normandy Association of Old Utilitaires), an organization with a mandate to safeguard and restore French commercial vehicles over 30 years old.
 It brings together around thirty enthusiasts from all over Normandy.